devivienne/cse15l-lab-reports/lab2.md

   ![Image](2-3.png)

 # Part 3
-In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.
 I learned how to run servers on remote computers and how to access servers in easier way such as logging in without passwords.
 I also learned how to access URLs from the command line with using curl command.